raisedbyfinches/git-training/teacher/git-instructor-guide.md

 ### Part 1: Introduction to Git

 **Key teaching points:**
-- Emphasize the distributed nature as Git's key innovation
+- Emphasise the distributed nature as Git's key innovation
 - Connect version control benefits to participants' daily work
 - Address common misconceptions about Git vs. GitHub
 - Build a logical progression from problem (no version control) to solution (Git)